What is a Venetian Spritz?

 If you invite to the exclusive Enoteca it may mean something more, and the other may have to return the kindness somehow.
 But a Spritz at the bar doesn’t really require anything.
 It’s neutral.

 One word of advice though.
 You don’t taste the alcohol.
-The fragrance of bitter and the sparkling water makes it seem like a lemonade.
+The fragrance of bitter and the sparkling water make it seem like a lemonade.
 But it’s not.
 So go easy.

 And in Venice they don’t say Spritz like Sprits, they say Spriss without the t.
 Like everything else, they have their own way of doing things.